mighty-gerbils/gerbil/doc/reference/actor.md

 - `log-file`: log file for the logger; if it is "-" then the canonical server log is used; this file is at `$GERBIL_PATH/ensemble/server/<server-id>/log`.
+- `listen`: a list of addresses for the actor server to listen to, in addition to the default unix address.
+- `announce`: an optional list of addresses to announce to the registry, in addition to the default unix address.
+If it is not specified, then the listen addresses are announced.
+- `registy`: an optional list of registry addresses.
+If it is not specified, then the default registry address is used.
+- `roles`: a list of roles the server fullfills in the registry.
+- `cookie`: the cookie to use; by default it uses the ensemble cooke in `$GERBIL_PATH/ensemble/cookie`.

 ### ensemble-base-path
 ```scheme